Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Experiment

 \subsection{Experimental Setup}

-\textbf{Training Dataset.} We generate a dataset of semantic maps collected from the HM3DSem~\cite{hm3dsem} dataset using the Habitat~\cite{habitat} simulator.
+\textbf{Training Dataset.} We generate semantic maps from the HM3DSem~\cite{hm3dsem} dataset using the Habitat~\cite{habitat} simulator.
 HM3DSem annotates object instances across $216$ 3D scene reconstructions with 1660 raw object names.
-We follow the official splits of the 2022 Habitat ObjectNav Challenge~\cite{habitatchallenge2022}, utilizing $80/20/20$ scenes for training, validation, and test sets, respectively.
-Due to the significant noise in HM3DSem's raw annotations and the impracticality of building semantic maps from such a large list of objects, we curated a list of $92$ objects from HM3DSem.
-Next, we set a goal-agnostic agent to explore the training scenes from random start locations, allowing it to wander for $500$ steps.
+We set a goal-agnostic agent to explore the training scenes from random start locations, allowing it to wander for $500$ steps.
 During this process, we save the semantic map every $25$ steps.
 To avoid using maps with minimal unexplored areas, we select only the first half of the saved maps for training.
-A total of $27983$ partial semantic maps are collected to train the exploration policy.

-\textbf{Evaluation Datasets.} The evaluation is conducted on the validation sets of three object-centric navigation datasets, including one InstanceImageNav dataset and two ObjectNav datasets: \texttt{HM3D-ObjectNav}~\cite{habitatchallenge2022}: Released in the Habitat 2022 challenge, this dataset comprises 2000 episodes from 20 validation scenes in HM3D, targeting 6 specific goal objects.\\ \texttt{MP3D-ObjectNav}~\cite{2020objectnav}: Released in the Habitat 2020 challenge, this dataset comprises 2195 episodes from 11 validation scenes in MP3D, targeting 21 specific goal objects.\\ \texttt{HM3D-InstanceImageNav}~\cite{habitatchallenge2023}: Released in the Habitat 2023 challenge, this dataset comprises 1000 episodes from 36 validation scenes in HM3D, targeting the goal images of 6 specific objects.
+\textbf{Evaluation Datasets.} The evaluation is conducted on the validation sets of three navigation datasets, including one InstanceImageNav dataset and two ObjectNav datasets:

+\underline{\texttt{HM3D-ObjectNav}}~\cite{habitatchallenge2022}: Released in the Habitat 2022 challenge, this dataset has 2000 episodes from 20 validation scenes in HM3D, targeting 6 specific goal objects.
+We collect the semantic maps based on $86$ objects, \textbf{excluding the 6 goal objects.}